top of page

 We took a break over the weekend.
 I spent one day watching the Twilight series and the other seeing my 400th U.S. lighthouse, and my final lighthouse in Virginia.
 In the car to Stingray Point I set up my camera to address my new audience.
 I told them how relieved I was that fall had arrived.
 True fall.
 With its crisp, dry air.
 I hadn’t realized until that first morning, when the ground looked dewy and the sky was white and cold, how fearsome I’d become of a perpetual, humid hellscape.
 I told the camera, “As I was sitting there this summer, weathering hot day after hotter day after even hotter day, I realized I’m experiencing my future right now.”

 This might seem off topic, but I wanted to offer a look into the artist’s brain as the artist endeavors to create.
 I was sitting with an enormous amount of panic.
-I was working in the studio wondering about the end of the world, and how everything I had made would go with it.
+I was working in the studio wondering about the end of the world, and how everything I had made would go out with it.
 I showed up optimistically in sweaters and winter coats, only to step out in the midday sun and long for short sleeves.
 I sat at Stella’s bar in conversation with a man who hated AI but was employed by a construction firm in the business of building data centers.
 There is so much to account for, and I was exhausted by it all, by the mammoth feelings I had and the implausibility of ever being able to sort through them.

 I had started to entertain the idea that I may never accomplish everything I want to.
 I have myriad dormant ideas and projects, so many millions of ways I could imagine expressing myself, and so, only recently, I started to really appreciate the ideas that made their way through the fold.
 It was a grand triumph to hear these songs in the studio speakers as we speckled them with arpeggiators, drums, and bells.
 Sitting there in my overwhelm, I understood these works to be representatives of the collective, of all my ideas and hopes, and that what I could do was honor all the music and words that may never make it into the domain by pouring myself into what had as though this album, alone, could set the rest of them free.